HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.webview.md

 To disallow all local resources, just set `localResourceRoots` to `[]`.

 In general, webviews should be as restrictive as possible in loading local resources.
 However, keep in mind that `localResourceRoots` does not offer complete security protection on its own.
-Make sure your webview also follows [[vs.1.7.#security]], and add a [[vs.1.7.#content-security-policy]] to further restrict the content that can be loaded.
+Make sure your webview also follows [security](#security), and add a [content-security-policy](#content-security-policy) to further restrict the content that can be loaded.

 ### Theming webview content